sakethsusarla/fixed-height-web-app/README.md

-# Fixed Height Web Application using Angular Split (The Easy Way)
+# Scroll-free Web Applications using Angular Split (The Easy Way)

 ## Goal